-Our campers get to experience some of our amazing adventure activities include our petting zoo, boating, fishing, adventure ropes course, and exploring the trails in the Sprout woods[/ezcol_1half]
+Our campers get to experience some of our amazing adventure activities include our petting zoo, boating, fishing, adventure ropes course, and exploring the trails on our 26 Acre Campgrounds!

 With our new ceramics studio, campers will either participate in sculpting or ceramics on the wheel.
 This activity is led by a professional ceramist and artist.